tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Creating a group package
 ------------------------

-Group packages allows to create a package containing other packages to be affected as a dependency to a host.
+Group packages allows you to create a package containing other packages to be affected as a dependency to a host.

 To create a group of packages, go to the :guilabel:`Bundles` tab: